housework-robot/main/S02_mount_lerobot_brain/S02E03_dataformat_aloha.md

 Additionally, it is interesting to note that in the simulation training dataset, each video frame is represented as a tensor of shape (480, 640, 3); whereas in the real training dataset, each video frame is flattened into a one-dimensional array with 21,167 elements.

-# 3. Visualizing the contents of the Stanford aloha native dataset
+# 3. Visualize the contents of the aloha dataset

 Download [the ACT code](https://github.com/tonyzhaozh/act) from Github, set up the environment following the user guide, and then view the dataset.